 ACMA advocates for the interests of the composites community, proactively and positively affecting regulatory and legislative outcomes on a wide range of policy issues, including energy and environment, worker health/safety, trade policy and job creation.
 ACMA works to develop and expand markets for composite products in the U.S. and around the globe.

 Note, Steven Balogh – Vice President of Mar-Bal, Inc., served on the Board of Directors for ACMA from 2011-2014 and Ron Poff, Director of Global Marketing and Brands of Mar-Bal, Inc., serves on the Marketing Committee for ACMA.
+Scott Balogh, President and CEO of Mar-Bal, is currently serving his two-year term as the elected Chairman of the Board.

 Visit the ACMA website